KunJon-analytics/KunJonBook/README.md

 npm start
 ```

-6. Open your browser and navigate to `http://localhost:3000` to access the Graphbook application.
+6. Open your browser and navigate to `http://localhost:3000` to access the KunJonBook application.

 ## Testing